 INTERNAL AUDIT FUNCTION AT Batavia AS THE THIRD LINE

-The primary responsibility of the Internal Audit function as the third line is to evaluate the effectiveness of the design and implementation of corporate governance, risk management, and internal control processes as a whole, and to provide recommendations to strengthen these aspects for consideration by the Board of Directors.
-In carrying out its role, Batavia’s Internal Audit function plans, monitors, and documents all internal audit activities records all findings, conclusions, and recommendations from internal audit activities and prepares an Internal Audit Report after each internal audit to be submitted to the Board of Commissioners and the Board of Directors.
+As the third line within the Three Lines Model structure, the Internal Audit function has the primary responsibility of evaluating the effectiveness of corporate governance design and implementation, risk management, and internal control processes as a whole.
+Internal Audit also provides recommendations for improvements to strengthen these areas, which are then submitted to the Board of Directors for consideration.
+In performing its duties, Batavia’s Internal Audit develops plans, conducts controls, and documents all internal audit activities.
+The Internal Audit also records all findings, conclusions, and recommendations resulting from the audit process.
+After each audit, the Internal Audit prepares an Internal Audit Report, which is submitted to the Board of Commissioners and the Board of Directors as part of the reporting and oversight mechanism.

 - Provide an explanation to PUP in the event that Batavia does not exercise some or all of the voting rights owned by PUP